 The Yorkshire Terrier is a huge fan favorite.
-The 10th most popular dog in the U.S., to be exact.
+One of the top 10 most popular dog breeds in the United States, to be exact.
 These elegant pups don’t hesitate to flaunt their gorgeous silky coat.
 But beauty isn’t all a Yorkie has.
 He’s also got a terrier-ish taste for adventure.

 These elegant pups don’t hesitate to flaunt their gorgeous silky coat.
 But beauty isn’t all a Yorkie has.
 He’s also got a terrier-ish taste for adventure.